 The Sunflower paintings that Vincent Van Gogh created are trendy.
 Many scholars believe that the Sunflower paintings helped Van Gogh’s popularity.

-Vincent Van Gogh and his sunflowers paintings are his most famous paintings.
+Vincent Van Gogh and his Sunflowers paintings are his most famous paintings.
 Vincent Van Gogh painted many Sunflower paintings, which are now scattered in museums worldwide.
 Paul Gaugin loved Vincent Van Gogh’s Sunflower paintings.

 When I was young, my mother had a copy of Vincent Van Gogh’s sunflowers paintings hanging in our kitchen.
 I can still remember looking at those beautiful sunflowers and how happy they made me feel.